nawalrabia/nawalportfolio.github.io/README.md

 Thank you for visiting my portfolio.
 I'm excited to share my work with you and look forward to any opportunities to collaborate and innovate in the field of data science.

+### Recent Completed Projects

+#### Enhancing Real Time Space Weather Using Complex Deep Learning Techniquess

+Geomagnetic fields play a pivotal role in various applications, from navigation systems to scientific research and space weather monitoring.
+Accurate modeling is essential for their reliable use.
+This project presents a benchmark study addressing the need for precise geomagnetic field modeling.
+The primary objective is to establish a standardized model for evaluating and advancing geomagnetic field models, utilizing real-time solar wind data to improve predictive performance.